tonsky/tonsky.me/site/blog/unicode/index.md

 2. the entire world agrees to use it,
 3. we can completely forget about encodings and conversions and all that stuff

 is a miracle.
+Send this to your fellow programmers so they can learn about it, too.

 .loud There’s such a thing as plain text, and it’s encoded with UTF-8.

-Thanks Lev Walkin and patrons for reading early drafts of this article.
+Thanks Lev Walkin and my patrons for reading early drafts of this article.